Berenddeperend/blog/src/projects/stool.md

 {% image "stool/IMG_2704.jpg", "Stool progress picture" %}

-I still need to apply some oil or lacquer as a finishing touch but I'm really happy with the result so far.
+Back at home I applied boiled linseed oil.
+It gave the wood a nice warm color and really made the grains pop.

+{% image "stool/IMG_2808.jpg", "Stool progress picture" %}

 I highly recommend the course to anyone in need of a new hobby.
 The folks over at CursusHout have been excellent.
 It's not cheap but well worth it in my opinion.
 Spend less on goods and more on services, y'all!